 - Visit three different reef sites

-- Hot and cold tropical buffet lunch.
+- Hot and cold tropical smorgasbord lunch.

 - Reef Interpretation.

-- Snorkelling equipment (mask, snorkel and fins).
+- Snorkelling equipment, including mask, snorkel and fins.

-- Guided Snorkel Tour
+- Guided Snorkel Tour.

-- Snorkel brief at each site.
+- Snorkel briefing at each site.

-- We have qualified lifeguard supervision.
+- Qualified lifeguard supervision.

-- Equipment for divers provided, including wetsuit.
+- Equipment for divers and snorkelers.

-- Hot freshwater showers.
+- Hot freshwater showers and change rooms.

-- Lycra suits included
+- Lycra suits.

-- Underwater digital cameras available for hire.
+- Underwater digital cameras are available for hire.

-- Professional underwater photo and video service are on board.
+- Professional underwater photo and video service

 - Hat, sunscreen and also a shirt.